 When it comes to choosing the best way to communicate, no one knows what you need better than you.
-Below are the links to various resources that are either video, text, or voice based that will help you in making your decision over which type of services you want.
+Below are the links to various resources that are either video, text, or voice based that will help you in making your decision over which type of hearing loss telecommunication services you want.

 Video Relay Services: